North-Central Florida family will experience a breath of fresh air after winning a new AC unit

 “I never win anything, but to win this something that we need, we’re still kind of in the new homeowner phase, so getting this is a big deal.
 Big, big deal, it is going to help our family tremendously.
 I don’t intend to leave the house, so this is going to stay with us for a very long time.”

-She feels blessed after winning TV20′s “One Good Deed Deserves Another” contest that will give her, her husband, and two daughters a new air condition unit.
+She feels blessed after winning TV20′s “One Good Deed Deserves Another” contest that will give her, her husband, and two daughters a new air conditioning unit.

-This donation was made possible by the teamwork of A+ Air Condition here locally and their supplier American Standard.
+This donation was made possible by the teamwork of A+ Air Conditioning and Refrigeration here locally and their supplier American Standard.

 “Acts like this fill our hearts.
 We’re very with our partners with A+ to even offer opportunities like this for families in need, especially during these hard times,” said Kelly Dillon, a Sales Leader for American Standard Heating and Air Conditioning.